Beekeeping In January

 up on the basics of beekeeping, so consider attending one, even if you have had bees for

 a year.
-See the current list of Wiconsin-based and on-line courses:
+See the current list of Wisconsin-based in-person classes as well as on-line courses:

 Winter is a great time to increase your bee knowledge.
 Learn the difference in wasps and bees